Integral Urban House: Rise and decline in popularity

-In order to spread their ideas, members of the Farallones Institute, including der Ryn and the Oklowskis, wrote a guide that was published by the Sierra Club in 1979 which provided methodologies, design strategies, and other information for its readers to study when considering building similar houses of their own.
+In order to spread their ideas, members of the Farallones Institute, including der Ryn and the Olkowskis, wrote a guide that was published by the Sierra Club in 1979 which provided methodologies, design strategies, and other information for its readers to study when considering building similar houses of their own.
 The book contains chapters devoted to energy conservation, water conservation, waste management, using solar energy, raising plants and animals, and combining these features together.
 Circa 1980 there were hopeful plans for an Integral Urban Neighborhood.

 After a few years, the Integral Urban House became less and less popular in the Bay Area.
 In order to maintain the extensive range of features of the house, a large amount of labor was needed, which was typically supplied by unpaid students.
 By the time Sim Van der Ryn had left Berkeley for Sacramento to establish the state’s Office of Appropriate Technology, students became more and more unwilling to provide the heavy and dirty labor required to maintain the house.
 The house began to suffer from a lack of proper maintenance, leading to the house having low food quality from reduced composting and crop growth.

 In addition to difficulty in finding the necessary labor to maintain the house, the neighborhood around the house began to experience widespread gentrification by the early 1980s.
 Sabrina Richard from the group Critical Sustainabilities, a collection of students promoting sustainable practices in the Bay Area, states that a nearby luxury-shopping destination was constructed and the area increased greatly both in population and in land value.
 New residents complained about the smells from composting, the disturbance from animals that were still at the house, and the amount of flies that the house naturally attracted.
 A 2004 article from the San Francisco Chronicle claims that others even stated that the whole building smelled like the composting toilet.